flashbackzoo/TopShelf-Slideshow/README.md

     });

 ### transition
 The type of transition to use.
 Values can be "slide" or "fade".
-I recommend having a look at the code, it's really easy to slot in custom transitions...

 ### transitionSpeed
-The speed of the animation.
+The speed of the transition animation.

 ### autoAdvance
-If set to true, the slideshow will automatically cycle through all panels.
+If set to true, the Slideshow will automatically cycle through all panels.

 ### autoAdvanceSpeed
-How long to stick around on each panel for if autoAdvance is set to true.
+How long to stay on each panel before advancing.

 ### loop
 Make the last panel connect up with the first one.